ome/omero-figure/docs/figure_file_format.rst

 File Annotations
 ----------------

-The FileAnnotations are identified as OMERO.figure files using a namespace of ``omero.web.figure.json``.
+The FileAnnotations are identified as OMERO.figure files using the namespace ``omero.web.figure.json``.

 The description of the FileAnnotation can be used to specify an Image to show as a thumbnail in the File > Open listing of files::